onera/Cassiopee/Generator/doc/source/Generator.rst

     :type  method:  string
     :param weighting:  activation key for surface weighting approach
     :type  weighting:  integer
+    :param tol: extension of bounding box in all the directions
+    :type tol: float
     :return: modified reference copy of a
     :rtype: array or pyTree